 The result was that prayers of confession of sin were not always heart‐felt.
 Who would really feel sorry for offending the holiness of God if His throne of grace is approached with the service (fellowship?) interrupted for morning coffee?
 Visitors were also encouraged not to put money in the plate.
 (Did I want to give money to the “fellowship” or did I want to worship God with my offering?)

-A question, Is it possible that both ‘traditional’ (as seen by the more contemporary minded churchgoer) and ‘contemporary’ (as seen by the more traditional minded churchgoer) styles of worship can arrive at the same result of meaningless worship?
-Both arrive there because there is no life, no sincerity and no works to prove that the worshipper was in the presence of God.
+A question: Can both ‘traditional’ (as seen by the more contemporary minded churchgoer) worship and ‘contemporary’ (as seen by the more traditional minded churchgoer) worship arrive at the same result?
+Can both lead to meaningless worship?
+Worship is not genuine if it does not honour God according to the principles set down in the Word.
+It will lack sincerity.
+It also lacks evidence that the worshiper was in the presence of God.
+It also fails to show awareness of the fellowship of other members of Christ’s body.
 The one makes tradition the norm, while the other (in reaction?) makes user‐friendliness the norm of “biblical” worship.
 Both miss the point: it is no worship of God!

-As lifeless, unauthentic and insincere traditional worship has to answer before God if it is not in accordance with his Word, so does contemporary worship, lively and in step with modern expectation as it might be.
+Lifeless, unauthentic, and insincere traditional worship must answer before God if it is not in accordance with His Word.
+Contemporary worship, even if lively and aligned with modern expectations, must also do the same.

 The question is not contemporary as opposed to traditional worship, or vice versa.
 The issue is the choice between biblical and non‐biblical worship.
-Where different styles of worship should meet is at the throne of God where He is worshipped the way He ordained it.
+Different styles of worship should meet at the throne of God.
+Here, He is worshiped in the way He ordained it.

-The element which should never be missed is the worship of God.
+The element which should never be missed is that worship is about God.
 Fellowship is not worship.
-The singing of songs is not worship (as opposed to the other elements of reading and the teaching of the Word of God and prayers); singing is only an element of worship.
+The singing of songs is not worship.
+This is in contrast to other elements like reading, teaching the Word of God, and prayers.
+Singing is only an element of worship.
 Observing tradition is not worship.
-Worship is only worship when God’s redeemed people gather as His Church on His ordained day, the Lord’s Day, to enjoy Him in the way He ordained it in the Bible.
+Worship is only worship when God’s redeemed people gather as His Church on His ordained day.
+The Lord’s Day is the day to enjoy Him in the way He ordained it in the Bible.

-What flows from true worship of God is everyday service in all areas of life as saved children of God: fellowship, caring, prayer, effective discipleship, etc. by living as redeemed people of God.
-The true worshipper is never satisfied with corporate worship only; corporate worship shapes his service between worship.
+True worship of God leads to everyday service in all areas of life.
+This includes fellowship, caring, prayer, and effective discipleship.
+We live as saved children of God by living as redeemed people of God.
+The true worshiper is never satisfied with corporate worship only; corporate worship shapes his service between worship.

 It is my prayer that God will give us discernment to practice purity of worship.
 May He protect us from the sin of wilful worship.